-The following summarizes certain provisions of our common and preferred shares.
+The following summarizes certain provisions of our common shares, preferred shares and Subordinated Capital Notes.
 This summary is qualified in its entirety by the actual terms and conditions of such shares.
-For more detail on the Bank's capital structure, see pages 71 to 75 of the 2017 MD&A and Notes 16 and 20 of the 2017 Financial Statements.
+For more detail on the Bank's capital structure, see pages 61 to 65 of the 2019 MD&A and Notes 16 and 19 of the 2019 Financial Statements.
 We incorporate those pages and Notes by reference.